sherkoo/stephenherko.github.io/cv.md

     <h2>Ruby on Rails</h2>
     <p>
       Using the Ruby on Rails framework to develop smaller projects.
-Complete understanding of how the framework works.
+Still developing skills with this framework, but understanding of how the framework works.
 Experience with deploying to Heroku.
       <br>
       <br>
       Example: <a href="https://github.com/stephenherko/Ruby-On-Rails-Blog">Ruby on Rails Blog</a>